iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.6.00.005_01/report.md

 > Pharmacy search didn't work first time.
 Time out too short.
 After logging in again, had to repeat same questions, but pharmacy search worked.<br> :date: __2020-04-11 20:48:29__

 > Great app when it connects, have experienced issues with that despite having fast internet with no issues.<br> :date: __2020-03-28 15:30:45__

-> I need a number to contact.
-I talked with a doctor on this app today, Wednesday March 25th.
-He told me I would receive an email or a message on the app from him saying we spoke and he diagnoses for me.
-I never recieved anything!
-I needed a doctor's note as well as information to show my primary care physician.
-Please is there a number to call to find out why I have not received this information yet?<br> :date: __2020-03-26 01:42:11__